 - 2 Tablespoons jarred caramel sauce

 - To melt chocolate, place in a microwave-safe bowl and microwave on 30 second intervals, stirring in between, until smooth.
 Set aside.
 With an electric mixer beat cream cheese and sugar until smooth.
 Add eggs, one at a time.
 Add pumpkin, vanilla, nutmeg, cinnamon, and cloves.
 With the mixer running, slowly add in white chocolate in a steady stream (or steady blobs).
 Pour mixture on top of the crust.

-Bake for 60-75 minutes or until set.
+- Bake for 60-75 minutes or until set.
 The center should be just a tad bit jiggly still.
 It will finish cooking while cooling.

-When it's done, remove from oven and place on a rack until completely cool.
+- When it's done, remove from oven and place on a rack until completely cool.
 Place in the fridge for at least 12 hours.
 This is a very soft cheesecake so sufficient chilling is a must!

-When ready to serve spread sweetened whipped cream on top, drizzle caramel sauce over it, and sprinkle with pecans.
+- When ready to serve spread sweetened whipped cream on top, drizzle caramel sauce over it, and sprinkle with pecans.